 To keep your mouth healthy – remove unhealthy dental plaque by brushing into the gum space at a 45 degree angle, clean in between the teeth with floss and interdental brushes (like a little bottle brush to work in between the teeth), clean your tongue by using a proper tongue scraper as far back on the tongue as possible to the place that makes you gag then scrape forward from there several times to clean the bacteria and build up off your tongue.

 Foods To Keep Your Mouth Healthy

-Food you need to eat - leafy green vegetables, nuts and seeds, meat and fish not processed grains like bread, crackers, pastas which are highly inflammatory to the gut and mouth which will lead to poor gum health and bone structure.
+The food you need to eat – leafy green vegetables, nuts and seeds, meat and fish not processed grains like bread, crackers, pasta which are highly inflammatory to the gut and mouth which will lead to poor gum health and bone structure.